heroiclabs/nakama/README.md

 The fastest way to run the server and the database is with Docker.
 Setup Docker and start the daemon.

-1. Download [this](https://github.com/heroiclabs/nakama/blob/master/install/docker/docker-compose.yml) `"docker-compose"` file and place it in a folder for your project.
+1. Set up a [docker-compose file](https://heroiclabs.com/docs/install-docker-quickstart/#using-docker-compose) and place it in a folder for your project.
 2. Run `docker-compose -f ./docker-compose.yml up` to download container images and run the servers.

 For more detailed instructions have a look at our [Docker quickstart](https://heroiclabs.com/docs/install-docker-quickstart) guide.